VOL. IV - CHAPTER 9

 - Leslie Richard Mitchell.
 Born 14 September 1908 in Brighton

-￼The entry for William is then crossed out and the census records that the couple had 4 children of whom 1 had died.
-Had son William died between the completion and submission of the form?
+The entry for William is then crossed out and the census records that the couple had 4 children of whom 1 had died.
+I believe a further son Ronnie Mitchell had been born in 1907 and died aged 2 years.

 In 1939 William and Helena were living at 36 Carlyle Street, Brighton where William was a painter.